hacks-guide/Guide_Wii/docs/index.md

 **Homebrew** refers to software that was not authorized to run on a video game console by its manufacturer.
 To gain the ability to run homebrew on the Wii, the console must first be modified to run unsigned code.

-Common examples of homebrew usage on the Wii includes:
+Common examples of homebrew usage on the Wii include:

 + [Backing up](bootmii) and [restoring](bootmiirecover) your Wii's NAND (system memory)
 + [Patching game discs](https://wiki.hacks.guide/wiki/Wii:Riivolution) to load game modifications